trigger-corp/Forge-Documentation/source/modules/native/including_resources.rst

 On iOS, any resources included in your plugin must be part of a bundle.

-During development, 3rd party bundles can be added to the ForgeInspector project.
-When you're ready to upload your plugin, copy the bundle to ``ios/bundles/`` in your plugin folder.
+3rd party bundles can be included by placing the bundles in ``plugin/ios/bundles``.
+An inspector project update will then be required to include them in the inspector for development

 If you have resources such as images that you want to include in your plugin, you must create your own bundle.
 The inspector project includes a